 * In order to join the listserv or discussion of any of our technical committees, you must apply to be a member of the committee.

 Events.
 Upcoming community events will show up on the homepage for that community.
 Events you are attending may even be added to your personal calendar.
 Events, such as conferences and webcasts, for all WEF members will show in the events box on the homepage.
 A listing of all events can be found by clicking the events tab.
-View it as a calendar as well.

 The WEFCOM mobile app gives you a new way to access the WEF network—through your mobile device!
 Access WEFCOM while away from the computer by searching and downloading MemberCentric from your device’s app store.
 Open the app, then find the Water Environment Federation.
 Use the app to post and read discussions and to view upcoming events, WEF member profiles, announcements and more.
 Find a quick start 2-page guide here, or check out the training video below.